How To Sue A Mechanic Shop

 If you needed your car repaired on time and the mechanic shop did not complete the repairs quickly, you may have a case against the business.

-Be sure to document the timeline of events and estimate how long the repair will take, but if the mechanic shop did not complete the repairs in a timely fashion, you might have a case against the business.
+Be sure to document the timeline of events and estimate how long the repair will take, but if the mechanic shop did not complete the repairs promptly, you might have a case against the business.

 Scams, Deception, And Fraud